jnpestanas2030-web/GWA-calculator/README.md

 you enter grades + units for each subject, and the program does the calculations.

 ## Features
+-Created a calculator that computes a student’s General Weighted Average(GWA) based on subject grades and corresponding units.
-- Supports Python 3.8 and newer versions
+-Supports Python 3.8 and newer versions
-- Displays student’s GWA based on the user’s data for grades and corresponding units
+-Displays student’s GWA based on the user’s data for grades and corresponding units
-- Accepts multiple subjects with grades and units
+- Supports entering multiple subjects along with their grades and corresponding units
-- Calculates the weighted average automatically
+- Automatically computes the weighted average
-- Displays the final GWA up to two decimal places
+- Rounds up the final GWA to 2 decimal places
-- Validates input to ensure correct numeric entries
+- Checks input to guarantee correct numerical entries
-- Allows repeated calculations without restarting the program
+- Allows repeated use of the program without shutting down
 ## Requirements
 - Python 3.8+